qizipeng/NeRF-for-segmentation/README.md

 You can find more details in our paper, feel free to concat me.

+## Code

+We are finishing the code, please contact me if you have any questions.

 ## Cite

 If you find this paper useful in your research, please consider citing: